 Improving the information system is core to many anti-corruption projects, as well as for improved governance and general performance improvement.
 Very often though this is not the case: the official systems are often old, cumbersome and unsuited to any such intelligent query.
-In which case you have to decide if the problem is worth some sort of separate system or application.
-Good MIS data on both education al matters, such as exam results or teacher applications, are as important as transparent information on budgets and the use of budgets.
+In which case you have to decide if the problem is worth establishing a separate management information system or application.
+Good MIS data on educational matters, such as exam results or teacher applications, are as important as transparent information on budgets and the use of budgets.